presents Angela G. King the thespian...

 King made her debut at Michigan's largest professional theater, Meadow Brook, in Luce, the thought-provoking story of a star high school student gone awry.
-More recently, she portrayed black South African psychologist, Pumla Gobodo-Madikizela, in A Human Being Died That Night, the wrenching post-apartheid account based on Gobodo-Madikizela's book of the same name, with the Outvisible Theatre Company to critical acclaim.
-In fact, King's performance earned her a 2018 Bricolage Award for Best Actress: Ally Theatre from Black and Brown Theatre.
-Now a stalwart in the Detroit-area theater community, King is a member of Actors' Equity Association, the labor union for professional stage managers and actors.
-She also serves on the board of directors for Meadow Brook, and as an adviser to the Detroit Rep board of trustees.
+More recently, she portrayed two different characters in Mary Jane, the drama by Pulitzer Prize finalist, Amy Herzog, that was Meadow Brook's final production before COVID-19 besieged the world.
+King appeared as black South African psychologist, Pumla Gobodo-Madikizela, in A Human Being Died That Night, the wrenching post-apartheid account based on Gobodo-Madikizela's book of the same name, with the Outvisible Theatre Company to critical acclaim.
+In fact, her performance earned her a 2018 Bricolage Award for Best Actress: Ally Theatre from Black and Brown Theatre.
+King is currently an understudy in the world premiere of the play "Under Ceege" by Jeffry Chastang at the Purple Rose Theatre Co.
+Now a stalwart in the Detroit-area theater community, she is a member of Actors' Equity Association, the labor union for professional stage managers and actors.
+She was also an adviser to the Detroit Rep board of trustees, and still serves on the board of directors for Meadow Brook.

 King with Robert Schorr in "A Human Being